 By Hira Mushtaq

-I hope you benefited from this post if you have any questions reach out via email at email@example.com or lets talk on Instagram @heal_with_hira.
-Insha’Allah in my next post I will discuss how to create a balance meal/pate and some healthy snack ideas.
+I hope you benefited from this post if you have any questions reach out via email at email@example.com or let’s talk on Instagram @heal_with_hira

 Hira Mushtaq is a clinical nutritionist.
-She helps women with hypothyroidism and digestive issues to eliminate their fatigue, gas, bloating, constipation, lose weight and balance their hormones.
+She helps women to live life in sync with their bodies and nature.
+Her main focus is to help women with hypothyroidism and digestive issues to eliminate their fatigue, gas, bloating, constipation, lose weight and balance their hormones.
 She believes every individual is different and has different symptoms and goals to improve their physical and emotional health.
 There is no “one-size-fits-all” nutrition plan.
 She works with you to figure out the root cause of your health issues and help you to achieve your goals with diet and lifestyle changes.